 - Small Business Decline and Faltering Startups.
-Small business is the engine of the U.S. economy.
-However, the rate of small business job creation is dropping precipitously.
-In terms of new starts (firms less than 1-year old), the BLS reports that the United States is now creating startup businesses at historically low rates, down from 16.5% of all firms to 8% in 2014 (latest available data on new starts).
+While small business is the engine of the U.S. economy, the rate of startup businesses and small business job creation is dropping rapidly.
+Small business job creation has dropped 40% in relation to big business since 2007.
+Microbusiness job creation has dropped by 60% since the post-recession peak in April 2011.
+In terms of new starts (firms less than 1-year old), the BLS reports that the United States is now creating startup businesses at historically low rates, down from 16.5% in the 1980s of all firms to 8% today.
 Based on a Wall Street Journal (WSJ) analysis of this recently released BLS report's data, "If the U.S. were creating new firms at the same rate as in the 1980s that would be the equivalent of more than 200,000 companies and 1.8 million jobs a year."
-The WSJ also reports that share of employment at firms less than 1-year old has slipped from nearly 4% to about 2% of private-sector jobs from the 1980s to today.
+The WSJ also reports that the share of employment at firms less than 1-year old has slipped from nearly 4% to about 2% of private-sector jobs from the 1980s to today.
 Business startups are the seed corn of the U.S. economy.
 Without the planting and fertilization of these seedlings the fields of American commerce would remain fallow. - Voluntary Workforce Departures.
-As shown on the U.S. Labor Force Gains and Losses chart, since year 2000, 26,158,000 adult workers voluntarily departed the U.S. labor force.
+As shown on the U.S. Labor Force Gains and Losses chart, since year 2000, 25,762,000 adult workers voluntarily departed the U.S. labor force.
 Ablebodied (capable of working) adults who have no job and are no longer looking for a job are accounted by the BLS in the Not-in-Labor-Force category.
-From 2000, the Not-in-Labor-Force cadre grew from 68,655,000 to 94,813,000, a 38% increase equating to 26.2 million more citizens who are often dependent on public/familial assistance.
-Today, citizens in the Not-in-Labor-Force exceed those enrolled in the Total Unemployed (U6) category by 6.9-times and 13.6-times the number in "Officially" Unemployment (U3) category.
-This great disparity is rarely addressed by policy-makers, analyzed by decision-makers or mentioned by the media's talking-heads, all of whom focus almost entirely on the Official U3 Unemployment Rate that is now at a post-recession low of 4.4%. - Contingent Workforce Expansion.
+From 2000, the Not-in-Labor-Force cadre grew from 68,655,000 to 94,417,000, a 38% increase equating to tens of millions more citizens who are often dependent on public/familial assistance.
+Today, citizens in the Not-in-Labor-Force exceed those enrolled in the Total Unemployed (U6) category by 7.1-times and 13.5-times the number in "Officially" Unemployment (U3) category.
+This great disparity is rarely addressed by policy-makers, analyzed by decision-makers or mentioned by the media's talking-heads, all of whom focus almost entirely on the Official U3 Unemployment Rate that is now at a post-recession low of 4.2%. - Contingent Workforce Expansion.
 Contingent workers are defined by the U.S. government as "nonstandard" workers who work part-time by necessity (temporary and day workers) or by choice (freelancers, independent contractors and the self-employed).
 Today, the contingent workforce is approximately 60,000,000 employed Americans or 40% of the total employed workforce.
 By 2030, this number will grow to 90,000,000 or 50% of the U.S. employed workforce-a trend that is largely unknown to U.S. policy-makers and the American public. - Sclerotic GDP Growth.
 Most economists believe that economic growth depends on employment and GDP growth.
 Any GDP growth below 2% is considered sclerotic growth that makes the U.S. economy vulnerable to financial downturns.
-According to the Bureau of Economic Analysis (BEA), during the post-recession recovery period from Q1 2010 through Q1 2017, U.S. GDP averaged 2.25%.
+According to the U.S. Bureau of Economic Analysis (BEA), during the post-recession recovery period from Q1 2010 through Q2 2017, U.S. GDP averaged 2.3%.
 In 2015 and 2016, U.S. GDP grew by subpar rates of 2.0% and 1.9% respectively.
-During the six months of the Trump Administration, GDP averaged 1.9%.
+During the first three quarters of the Trump Administration, GDP averaged 2.4%.
+However, the last two quarters have posted 3.1% and 3.0% (advance estimate) gains.